On vertex Ramsey graphs with forbidden subgraphs: Introduction

 Perhaps the most studied case is when both $A$ and $B$ are complete graphs on $s$ and $t$ vertices, respectively, where $t>s\ge 2$.
 Denote by $f_{s,t}(n)$ the minimum over all $K_t$-free graphs $G$ on $[n]:=\{1,\ldots,n\}$ of the maximum number of vertices in an induced $K_s$-free subgraph of $G$.
 Erd\H{o}s and Rogers \cite{ER} proved that, for a certain $\varepsilon=\varepsilon(s)>0$, $f_{s,s+1}(n)\leq n^{1-\varepsilon}$ (note that this implies that for every $s\geq 2$ and $r\geq 2$, there exists a $K_{s+1}$-free graph $G$ which is $r$-Ramsey with respect to $K_s$).
 The result of Erd\H{o}s and Rogers was subsequently refined by Bollob\'{a}s and Hind~\cite{BH} and Krivelevich \cite{Krivelevich}.
 Let us also mention that subsequent works by Dudek, Retter and R\"{o}dl \cite{Dudek} and by Dudek and R\"{o}dl \cite{DR} determined $f_{s,s+1}(n)$ up to a power of $\log n$ factor, strengthened the known bounds for $f_{s,s+2}(n)$, and further improved the bounds for $f_{s,s+k}(n)$ when $s,k$ are large enough.

 Considering general graphs $A$ and $B$ (and in fact, a family of graphs $B$), Ne\v{s}et\v{r}il and R\"odl \cite{NR vertex} proved the following (see also \cite{BW}): \begin{thm}[\cite{NR vertex}] Let $\mathcal{F}$ be a finite family of graphs and let $A$ be a graph.
 Let $r\geq 2$ be an integer.
-If every graph from $\mathcal{F}$ has a $2$-vertex-connected subgraph which is not a subgraph of $A$, then there exists an $\mathcal{F}$-free graph which is vertex $r$-Ramsey with respect to $A$. \end{thm}
+If every graph from $\mathcal{F}$ has a $2$-vertex-connected subgraph which is not a subgraph of $A$, then there exists an $\mathcal{F}$-free graph which is vertex $r$-Ramsey with respect to $A$. \end{thm} See \cite{RS92, RSZ95, SZ91} for additional results on vertex-Ramsey graphs with forbidden subgraphs.

-Our main result shows that the above sufficient condition is also necessary.
-We say that $B$ is an $A$-forest of size $\ell$ if $B=\cup_{i=1}^{\ell}B_i$, where for every $1\le i\le \ell$, $B_i$ is isomorphic to a subgraph of $A$, and for every $i\ge 2$, $\big|V(B_i)\cap V\left(\cup_{j=1}^{i-1}B_j\right)\big|=1$. \begin{theorem} Let $\ell>0$ be an integer.
+Our main result shows that the above sufficient condition is also necessary for large enough number of colours $r$.
+We say that $B$ is an $A$-forest of size $\ell$ if $B=\cup_{i=1}^{\ell}B_i$, where for every $1\le i\le \ell$, $B_i$ is isomorphic to a subgraph of $A$, and for every $i\ge 2$, $\big|V(B_i)\cap V\left(\cup_{j=1}^{i-1}B_j\right)\big|\le 1$. \begin{thm} Let $\ell>0$ be an integer.
 Let $B$ be an $A$-forest of size $\ell$.
 Let $r>0$ be an integer such that $r\ge \ell\left(2(|V(A)|-1)(|V(B)|-2)+1\right)$, and let $G$ be an $r$-Ramsey graph with respect to $A$.
-Then $G$ contains a copy of $B$. \end{theorem} Let us first note that since $\ell\le |V(B)|$, we have that it suffices to take $r=O(|V(A)||V(B)|^2)$.
-Let us also observe that the above implies the necessity of the condition in Theorem \ref{th:sufficient}, for $r$ large enough.
+Then $G$ contains a copy of $B$. \end{thm} Let us first note that since $\ell\le |V(B)|$, it suffices to take $r=O(|V(A)||V(B)|^2)$.
+Furthermore, observe that the above implies the necessity of the condition in Theorem \ref{th:sufficient}, for $r$ large enough.
 Indeed, let us say that a graph $B$ is \emph{$A$-degenerate}, if every $2$-vertex-connected subgraph of it is a subgraph of $A$.
 Note that any $A$-degenerate graph can be constructed recursively: (1) any subgraph of $A$ is $A$-degenerate; (2) if $B$ is an $A$-degenerate graph, then a union of $B$ with a subgraph of $A$ that shares with $B$ at most 1 vertex is $A$-degenerate as well.
-It is easy to see that Theorems \ref{th:sufficient} and \ref{th:main} can be formulated in terms of $A$-degenerate graphs: there exists an $\mathcal{F}$-free graph which is $r$-Ramsey with respect to $A$ for all large enough $r$ \textit{if and only if} every graph from $\mathcal{F}$ is not $A$-degenerate.
+Theorems \ref{th:sufficient} and \ref{th:main} can be formulated in terms of $A$-degenerate graphs: there exists an $\mathcal{F}$-free graph which is $r$-Ramsey with respect to $A$ for all large enough $r$ \textit{if and only if} every graph from $\mathcal{F}$ is not $A$-degenerate.